DorinGhasri/Dorin-Ghasri/README.md

 # Dorin-Ghasri
-This project was created for the first assignment in a WEB course
+This project was created for the first assignment in WEB course